SumoLogic/sumologic-documentation/docs/integrations/saml/okta.md

 ## Installing the Okta App

-Now that you have set up collection for Okta, install the Sumo Logic App for Okta to use the preconfigured searches and [Dashboards](#Dashboards) that provide insight into your data.
+Now that you have set up collection for Okta, install the Sumo Logic App for Okta to use the preconfigured searches and [dashboards](#viewing-dashboards) that provide insight into your data.

 To install the app: